erikeldridge/erikeldridge.github.com/_posts/2018-03-05-bureaucracy.md

 ## Patience

-I'd humbly add patience to the list.
 Nothing moves quickly in a bureaucracy.
 Pushing for fast action burns everyone out.
 Expanding my timeline generally seems to be the solution when I'm stressed about the pace of a project.

 To quote [Haile Selassie, in his 1963 address to the United Nations](https://en.wikisource.org/wiki/Haile_Selassie%27s_address_to_the_United_Nations,_1963), popularized by [Bob Marley's "War"](https://www.youtube.com/watch?v=vPZydAotVOY): "we know that we shall win, as we are confident in the victory of good over evil."